Argentina: Cultural Landscape

 Pampas (east-central)

 The Pampas is a vast, fertile plain that covers much of central Argentina.
 It is a temperate grassland characterized by its deep, fertile soil and rolling hills.
-It is the country's most productive agricultural region, and its extensive grasslands are ideal for livestock grazing and grain cultivation.
+It is the country's most productive agricultural region, and its extensive plains are ideal for livestock grazing and grain cultivation.
 The climate is mild, with warm summers and cool winters.
 Besides being one of the most important agricultural regions in the world, it is home to the iconic gaucho.

 Patagonia (south)